alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 While I wasn't asking for usernames or passwords, the app is sending a Slack access token over the wire.
 Sending this over plaintext was unacceptably risky, so I needed to cough up for an SSL certificate, and set up the server accordingly.

 I don't have any real experience with deployment automation, like Chef, ansible, or Docker.
 And now wasn't the best time to learn, so my server is a beautiful hand crafted unicorn.
-I'm fine with this.
+I'm fine with this, I suppose.

+I wish it was easier to deploy small Ember apps which need a supporting back-end API.
+If you're working on solving this problem already, get in touch, I'd love to help.

 ## Deployment: Linode, nginx, Ember, and Node.js